Libraries and the LGBTQ community: Impact of the Internet

+Drag Queen Story Time

+Libraries have been one of the main hosts of Drag Queen Story Hours (also known as Drag Queen Storytime) since the concept creation by Michelle Tea in 2015.
+Whilst they have been popular busy events internationally, they have also been controversial attracting protests and complaints to libraries.
+In some communities, the concept of Drag Queen Story Hour can be controversial and might not be universally accepted, potentially leading to protests or boycotts of the library.

+This initiative fosters an environment of acceptance and diversity by featuring drag queens as Storytime readers, thereby challenging traditional gender norms and offering a broader perspective on identity.
+For children, it's an opportunity to engage with literature in a fun, interactive way, while also learning about self-expression, empathy, and the importance of individuality.

+While Drag Queen Story Hour offers a range of benefits from educational to social, it's not without its challenges and criticisms.
+The success of the program often depends on careful planning, community involvement, and a clear understanding of the objectives and potential pitfalls.

-User studies related to LGBTQ library service
+User studies related to LGBTQ library services

 Creelman and Harris (1990)

 Possibly the first study to provide a comprehensive overview of the information needs of non-heterosexual people, Creelman and Harris' article focused on lesbians' information needs at specific points in their lives.
 They used a sense-making model which considered lesbians' information needs within a particular context.
 Their data came from a series of 50 interviews with lesbian women who were part of a lesbian group in Toronto, Canada, and used the snowball sampling approach to recruit additional participants.
 Eighty-four percent of interviewees said that they were aware of the library as a source of information related to lesbian identities, compared to 62% who were aware of gay bars and 58% aware of gay and lesbian organizations.
 However, the authors found many respondents were frustrated with the negative or male-centric literature that made up the bulk of information available in libraries; libraries needed to ensure that information was readily available, current and positive to best serve lesbian populations.